 3. Introduce Dry fish food to replace frozen food

-With the advancement of modern manufacturing method, dry fish food like pallets and flakes can easily replace traditional fish food.
-It is also more convientail and easier to feed dry food than frozen one.
+With the advancement of the modern manufacturing method, dry fish food like pallets and flakes can easily replace traditional fish food.
+It is also more convientail and easier to feed dry food than a frozen one.
 Moreover, feeding frozen food might risk the danger of introducing parasites into the fish if it is not handled properly.
 Therefore try to introduce dry fish food to your fishes once they started feeding.
-Modern fish food pallets like the Top dressed Otohime is said to be able to enhance fish coloration as well.
+Modern fish food pallets like the Top dressed Otohime is said to be able to enhance fish colouration as well.

 4. Prepare your own frozen fish food